8 Best Renters Insurance Companies in Maryland of 2026

 Coverage

-In some cases, the typical claim limit for high-value items like jewelry or collectibles is only between $1,000 and $2,000.
+Sometimes, the typical claim limit for high-value items like jewelry or collectibles is between $1,000 and $2,000.
 Those caps can barely cover the latest iPhone.

 This meant we looked at endorsements and riders that required additional costs but which made coverage more comprehensive.